postgrespro/postgres_cluster/README.md

 Current implementation of logical replication sends data to subscriber nodes only after local commit, so in case of heavy-write transaction user will wait for transaction processing two times: on local node and on all other nodes (simultaneosly).
 We have plans to address this issue in future.

 * DDL replication.
 While data is replicated on logical level, DDL replicated by statements performing distributed commit with the same statement.
-Some complex DDL scenarious including stored procedures and temp temp tables aren't working properly.
+Some complex DDL scenarious including stored procedures and temp temp tables can work differently comparing to standalone postgres.
 We are working right now on proving full compatibility with ordinary postgres.
-Currently we are passing 141 of 164 postgres regression tests.
+Currently we are passing 162 of 166 postgres regression tests.

 * Isolation level.
 Multimaster currently support only _repeatable_ _read_ isolation level.
 This is stricter than default _read_ _commited_, but also increases probability of serialization failure during commit. _Serializable_ level isn't supported yet.